-- For each improper execution of the telemark turn (Rule 1710) a penalty of one (1) second is added to the competitors' time - Maximum penalty per turn is one (1) second - Falling through a gate, or passing through a gate on one ski only, is a penalty; finish gate and yellow sections excepted - To start a turn in the Telemark technique and end it as a parallel turn, or vice versa, is not allowed
+- For each improper execution of the telemark turn (Article 1710 and 1711.2) a penalty of one (1) second is added to the competitors' time - Maximum penalty per turn is one (1) second - Falling through a gate in a slalom start race is a penalty; finish gate and yellow sections excepted, Falling in a fixed start interval race is DSQ (Article 1708.5.x) - To start a turn in the Telemark technique and end it as a parallel turn, or vice versa, is not allowed. - If the racer "collects" more penalties than half of total number of judged turns (excluding jump penalties) will be DSQ. - It is not possible to pass through a gate with one ski as that is DSQ under Article 1708.4, cross country section excepted.